awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_PHP_symfony2.md

 **To terminate your environment and delete the application**

-+ From the directory where you created your local repository, run `eb terminate`:
++ From the directory where you created your local repository, run `eb terminate`\.

   ```
   $ eb terminate
   ```

-  This process may take a few minutes\.
-Elastic Beanstalk displays a message once the environment has been successfully terminated\.
+  This process can take a few minutes\.
+Elastic Beanstalk displays a message once the environment is successfully terminated\.